rr-learning/CausalWorld/docs/index.rst

 CausalWorld is an open-source simulation framework and benchmark for causal structure and transfer learning in a robotic manipulation environment (powered by `bullet <https://github.com/bulletphysics/bullet3>`_) where tasks range from rather simple to extremely hard.
 Tasks consist of constructing 3D shapes from a given set of blocks - inspired by how children learn to build complex structures.
-The release v1.0 supports many interesting goal shape families as well as exposing many causal variables in the environment to perform do_interventions on them.
+The release v1.2 supports many interesting goal shape families as well as exposing many causal and non-causal variables in the environment to perform do_interventions on them.

 Checkout the project's `website <https://sites.google.com/view/causal-world/home>`_ for the baseline results and the paper.